cal-data-eng/notes/7-transactions/transactions.md

 A **cycle** corresponds to a schedule that is not **conflict serializable**.
 A schedule is conflict serializable if and only if its dependency graph is **acyclic**.
 Every conflict serializable schedule is serializable.
 An example of a schedule that is not conflict serializable is shown below.

 ![Conflict Graph](./conflict-graph.png)

+###  Snapshot Isolation
+Serializable transactions satisfy the isolation property in ACID.
+However, sometimes we want to trade correctness for performance: We can use weak isolation to allow a transaction to choose to be a "bit sloppy," as long as it doesn’t mess up other transactions’ choices to do so.

+The "best" version of this is called snapshot isolation:
+- In a snapshot isolated system, each transaction appears to operate on an independent, consistent snapshot of the database.
+At transaction start: Take a “snapshot” of the database, off which to do reads/writes.
+- All the reads of a transaction are from the same snapshot.
+- A transaction can commit if the values updated by this transaction have not been changed externally since the snapshot was taken.
+- If transaction T1 has modified an object x, and another transaction T2 committed a write to x after T1’s snapshot began, and before T1’s commit, then T1 must abort.

+It's a much weaker property of isolation than serialized transactions, but it’s good enough when we prefer more concurrency/higher performance.
+Isolation levels (both default and maximum) vary in support across different database engines.
+Because of this, data engineers need to look at different databases and then consider the tradeoff between correctness and performance when choosing the one that matches their application.